 Please note that option units require minimum numbers in order to run and may only be available on a semester by semester basis.
 They may also change from year to year.

-A minimum 4-week or optional 40 week placement (30-weeks for 2017 entry), intended to develop your abilities and understanding of the workplace.
+A minimum 4-week or optional 30 week (minimum) placement, intended to develop your abilities and understanding of the workplace.
 It also provides a platform for successful entry into the workplace following graduation.

 Year 3/4 (final year)